EmRodDev/characterai-bot-discordjs/README.md

 - Node.js 20+
 - Discord bot token and application client ID (create at [Discord Developer Portal](https://discord.com/developers/applications)).
+  - It should have the following permissions set inside the 'Installation' tab:
+    - Scopes: `application.commands, bot`
+    - Permissions: `Attach Files, Connect, Read Message History, Send Messages, Speak, Use Voice Activity, View Channels`
 - Character AI account and token (for API access).
+  - To obtain the token:
+    - Go to the character.ai website
+    - Open your browser inspector (Typically seen by pressing F12)
+    - Go to the 'Application' tab and look for the character.ai URL inside the 'Cookies' section
+    - Log in
+    - There should be a parameter called 'HTTP_AUTORIZATION'.
+Just copy the value after the 'Token ' text.

 ### Installation